4yony4/SAP-HANA-Predictive-Android-iOS/README.md

 The advantages of incorporating HCP services to our mobile apps can be clearly measured if we consider the network structure of the mobile network and in general multiplatform network structures.
 All this will be explained in this section.

 ### SAP HANA (HCP)
 SAP HANA is an on-demand database cloud service that using a powerful innovative collection of algorithms successfully offers an extremely fast communication method with a database structured information over the cloud.
 By developing these algorithms SAP was able to create a service that its response time is almost instantaneous, real time and by doing so it allowed to implement a complete new area of software app development.
-HCP by itself is divided to a number of services, and here we will discuss the Predictive Analytics service.
+HCP by itself is divided to a number of services, and here we will discuss the predictive Analytics service.

-### HCP Predicative analytics
+### HCP predictive analytics
 "Know thyself" is the inscription that can be found on the Oracle of Delhpi.
 In predictive analytics there is not much difference between that inscription and the use of predictive algorithms.
 Predictive analytics is the science in which we use a numerous amount of variables known to us (know thyself) and we apply them in complex multivariable functions to atain a result that predict future events interpreted by reading the results of such algorithms.
 With more variables the prediction if more precise.
 In present predictive analytics are used in many professional areas, i.e. risk measurement, geological surveys, strategical calculation and the most common use weather prediction.

 HCP predictive analytics is perhaps one of the strongest and most potential services that SAP HANA offers.
 By using its powerful real time access to data and overall architecture structure we can create our own predictive solution.
 By using two way communication we can both feed the database with information (variables) to use in the predictive algorithms and receive predicted solutions instantaneously.
 It is clear that predictions will be of higher precision with more up to date information, and fast response service la HCP will offer us a rich and strong backend solution for predictive needs.